arcaneframework/arcanefem/poission/Readme.md

 So in the snippet above, three Dirichlet conditions are applied ($50 \degree C, 5.0 \degree C, 21.0 \degree C$)  on three borders ('cercle', 'Bas', 'Haut').

-The Neumann  boundary conditions  are also provided in `FemTest1.arc` file
+The Neumann  boundary conditions  are also provided in `Test.conduction.arc` file

 ```xml
     <neumann-boundary-condition>